kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

    I've seen how managing app state instead of constantly polling the DOM is the the right way to manage content in large-scale applications.
  </li>
  <li class="post-content--list-item">
-   I've seen "classically-trained" developers with no front-end web developer experience learn React/Redux in, like, two minutes.
-All because the stuff they've been classically-trained prepared them for handling state.
+   I've seen "classically-trained" developers with no front-end web experience learn React/Redux in, like, two minutes.
+All because the stuff they've been classically-trained in prepared them for handling state.
  </li>
  <li class="post-content--list-item">
    I've seen how focusing on the state management has sharpened my own logical, computer science-like skills.
  </li>
  <li class="post-content--list-item">
-   I haven't used jQuery in a year...not even for small helper code.
+   I haven't used jQuery in a year...not even for small helper code. <a href="/javascript-state/">Not that I think people <em>shouldn't</em> use it</a>.
  </li>
 </ul>